 Biochemical Sciences Sections

 The Biochemical Sciences Sections (BSS) consist of two sections, A and B, working in parallel.
-The primary aim of BSS is to identify and individualise the source of biological evidence collected at the scene of crime using DNA profiling technology.
-Cases received by the Sections are predominantly related to "offences against the person" such as homicide, sexual offences and assaults, and "property crime", such as burglary, theft and criminal damage.
-In order to assist law enforcement in their investigation and provide professional advice, the submitted case exhibits bearing biological materials are subjected to testing and comparison in order to ascertain their possible sources, for example, whether bodily fluid evidence, such as blood and semen, found in a sexual assault case is that of the suspect; if an alleged person could be the biological parent of an abortus in an infanticide case; and identification of human remains, such as bone and teeth, from a "Dead Body Found" case.
+The primary role of BSS is to identify and individualise the source of biological evidence collected at the scene of crime using DNA profiling technology.
+Cases received by the Sections are predominantly related to "criminal offences against person" such as homicide, sexual offences and assaults, and "property crime", such as burglary, theft and criminal damage.
+In order to assist law enforcement in their investigation and provide professional advice, biological materials on the submitted case exhibits are subjected to testing and comparison in order to ascertain their possible sources, for example, whether blood or semen found is originated from the suspect in a sexual assault case; parentage analysis between alleged parents and infant corpse in an infanticide case; and confirm the identity of individuals from the human remains, such as bone and teeth, in a “Dead Body Found” case.

 DNA extraction using a robotic system